The region's top trauma surgeons practice here.

-UF Health Jacksonville is home to the TraumaOne trauma
+Since 1983, UF Health Jacksonville has been home to the TraumaOne

-program, the only state-approved adult and pediatric Level I Trauma Center in Northeast
+trauma program, the only state-approved adult and pediatric Level I trauma center

-The TraumaOne team is staffed by University of Florida faculty surgeons, as well
+The TraumaOne team is staffed by UF faculty surgeons, as well as nurses, paramedics,

-as nurses, paramedics, residents, fellows, physician assistants, nurse practitioners,
+residents, fellows, physician assistants, nurse practitioners, psychologists and

-psychologists and other support personnel who have had special training in the care
+other support personnel who have had special training in the care of trauma patients

-of trauma patients and meet all educational requirements necessary to support a
+and meet all educational requirements necessary to support a state approved Level

-state approved Level I Trauma Center.
-This experienced and knowledgeable medical
+I trauma center.
+This experienced and knowledgeable medical team is led by attending

-team is lead by attending surgeons and provides care for each trauma patient from
+surgeons and provides care for each trauma patient from admission through discharge

 Surgical Critical Care